 Countries that are part of the Hague Convention acknowledge and approve of apostilled FBI background checks.
 This includes countries such as Germany, France, Spain, Italy, and the United Kingdom.

 Apostille is a way to verify the authenticity of the document and ensure its acceptance in these countries.
 However, it’s important to keep in mind that each member country may have specific requirements or additional documents needed for visa or residency applications.
 It’s always recommended to consult with the respective country’s embassy or consulate for the most up-to-date information.
-Remember to plan ahead and leave enough time for the process of obtaining the apostilled FBI background check before traveling.
+Remember to plan ahead and leave enough time for obtaining the birth certificate and the apostilled FBI background check before traveling.

 Looks like these countries didn’t get the memo about the Hague Convention, but don’t worry, your FBI background check is still valid in some of them.